Calcrete Field Trip - Warden Canal

 Dish structures in sand near top of exposure.

 Sparse outcrops.
 Good exposures of flood deposits are few in the flatlands surrounding Warden, WA (eastern Quincy Basin).
 Warden Canal is not to be missed, despite having no calcrete.
-The two prominent east-west ridges on the map are Frenchman Hills (north) and Saddle Mountains (south).
+The two prominent east-west ridges on the shaded relief map are Frenchman Hills (north) and Saddle Mountains (south).
 The large lake west of Warden is Potholes Reservoir.

 Don't fall in.